Annual Events

 Flipping the Script Conference

-Join us for our first annual Flipping the Script Conference, hosted by the Faculty Development Center, which will “Flip the Script” to empower the learners to become the teachers, and the teachers to become the learners.
-It offers all of us an opportunity for all of us to straddle both worlds, and to grow through that opportunity.
-The conference itself will take place on Friday, December 1st, 2023.
+Our second annual Flipping the Script Conference, hosted by the Faculty Development Center, will “Flip the Script” to empower the learners to become the teachers, and the teachers to become the learners.
+It offers all of us an opportunity to straddle both worlds, and to grow through that opportunity.
+The conference will take place November 22nd, 2024

 Upcoming Workshops